Kjerknesvågen

-Kjerknesvågen is a village in the municipality of Inderøy in Trøndelag county, Norway.
-It is located along the Trondheimsfjord on the northwestern shore of the Inderøya peninsula, about 8 km north of the village of Utøy.
+Kjerknesvågen is a village in Inderøy Municipality in Trøndelag county, Norway.
+It is located along the Trondheimsfjord on the northwestern shore of the Inderøya peninsula, about 8 km north of the village of Utøya.

 The village features a general store and a harbour.
 Located a few kilometers to the east is Lyngstad School that serves as an elementary school.
 The harbour is known for its annual Båttreff, a marine fair including a regatta.
 The dominant industry around the village is farming.